makesmatheasy/makesmatheasy/README.md

 Solves various Math Problems along with Steps

-### How is different from other Problem-solving Projects?
+### How it differs from other problem-solving projects?
 - Speed
 - No Server-side Interactions
 - Complex Calculations within a few ms(milliseconds)